Sarasota Education Specialist (EdS) Degree in Initial Educational Administration

-The Argosy University, Phoenix Initial Educational Administration program is designed for practicing educators who have already completed a graduate-level program from a regionally accredited institution or an appropriately certified foreign institution, and seeking administrative licensure at the initial or K-12 level.
+The purpose of the Education Specialist (EdS) in Initial Educational Administration degree program at Argosy University, Sarasota is designed to prepare individuals to serve as school principals and/or building- level administrators.
+The program is designed for practicing educators who have already completed a graduate-level program from a regionally accredited institution or an appropriately certified foreign institution, and seeking administrative licensure at the initial or K-12 level.

 Program Learning Outcomes

 The Interstate School Leaders Licensure Consortium (ISLLC) Standards

 Standard 1: At the building level, an education leader promotes the success of every student by facilitating the development, articulation, implementation, and stewardship of a vision of learning that is shared and supported by all stakeholders.

 A. Collaboratively develop and implement a shared vision and mission

 B. Collect and use data to identify goals, assess organizational effectiveness, and promote organizational learning